Morgan Stanley buying Eaton Vance in deal valued at $7B

-NEW YORK (AP) — Morgan Stanley is buying the investment management firm Eaton Vance in a deal valued at about $7 billion.
+NEW YORK (AP) — Morgan Stanley will buy the investment management firm Eaton Vance in a deal valued at about $7 billion.

+Morgan Stanley has actively gone after potential targets this year.
+The prosed acquisition Thursday comes just days after it closed on one of the biggest deals on Wall Street since the 2008 financial crisis, the $13 billion takeover of E-Trade Financial.

 Eaton Vance, based in Boston, has over $500 billion in assets under management.